Before there were standards.....

 The truth is that there was (and still is) resistance to anything that was not conventional military wisdom - usually based on NATO training - among the senior UN people.
 But it was our fault that those standards were so impractical because we did not have the arguments ready to persuade the managers that they were wrong.
 Most of the delegates were ex-military and, in the absence of compelling reasons to change, it was natural for them to default to the received wisdom of their military training and peace-time safety requirements.

-The faults of the Copenhagen standards were obvious and devalued UN authority by demonstrating the they had their head in the clouds, knowing nothing about life at the sharp end.
+The faults of the Copenhagen standards were obvious and devalued UN authority by demonstrating the they had their head in the clouds (or somewhere darker) and knew nothing about life at the sharp end.

 Ten years on, I have been regularly flayed for the failings of the IMAS.
 I have also acquired experience at every level from UN country manager to Technical Advisor and trainer in many countries.
 With experience, I have been able to pay close attention to much wider issues in demining - and to try to represent the field needs across the spectrum.
 With the Review Board making changes each year, the IMAS have got better every year, but the process was slow and resistance to change was often very strong indeed.
 Review Board membership is an "honorary" role, and the membership changed regularly (without elections), but the International Standards did improve.

 Unfortunately, they improved so much that the UN Mine Action Service, with GICHD, sought to resume "ownership".
-In 2010, they appointed a Steering Committee for the IMAS Review Board, and appointed themselves to sit on it.
+In 2010, they appointed a Steering Committee for the IMAS Review Board, and appointed each other to sit on it.
 By 2011 that steering committee had enginered the removal of the last of the Review Board's elected members and assumed a UN authority over the public statements of Review Board members.
 The last of the elected members was me.

 Time will tell - but in my view this was a self-interested strategy designed to increase the authority of individuals at UNMAS and GICHD, creating unnecessary jobs and imposing expenses that the international community do not want or need.
 Inevitably, the authority of the IMAS will decline as a result of their myopic self-interest and the industry will take a step back towards the darkness (under UNMAS leadership again).
 See The Death of International Standards.

-What the International Mine Action Standards actually were
+What the International Mine Action Standards (IMAS) actually were

 The IMAS were deliberately structured to look like an International Standard - like an ISO.
 This was planned so that they could one day become just that, although that aim was quietly dropped when its complexity became apparent.
 They were an evolving guide to best practice.
 As a "guide", they had no legal authority - unless a donor gave money with the condition that the IMAS be applied - or unless a National Authority adopted all or part of the IMAS in National laws.
 By 2009, UNMAS itself had become the HMA actor that most frequently breached the IMAS.
 Sometimes this was by the appointment of ignorant people, and sometimes it appears to have been policy from above.
 A constant drive to improve "efficiency" led to the gross exaggeration of achievement year on year, and pressure to reduce the quality of the work so that the paper achievements could impress.